zubayer16/ecommerce-website/README.md

 # ecommerce-website
-An E-commerce website built using Django(a python based web framework).
+I have created this project using Django(a python based web framework).
+It follows MTV pattern which is an extension of MVC pattern.

+MTV(Model-Template-View) Pattern
+All my model, template & view files are stored inside the store folder.